Addressing Breast Cancer Wounds: Healing After Radiation Therapy

 Learn More

+At Healogics, we understand the challenges of managing diabetes, particularly when it comes to foot health.
 The statistics surrounding diabetic foot ulcers are alarming.
-Currently, over 2 million people in the U.S. have foot ulcers and up to 25% of all adults living with diabetes will experience a foot ulcer at some point.
-Non-healing diabetic foot ulcers account for 85% of diabetes-related amputations.
+Currently, over 2 million people in the U.S. have foot ulcers, and up to 25% of all adults living with diabetes will experience a foot ulcer at some point.
+Non-healing…

 Learn More